 Having contractors in your home is HARD.
 I know you think you can handle it.
 Imagine how hard you think it will be to be surrounded by noise, chaos, dust, and foul-mouthed contractors (like me).
 Now double how bad you think it might be.
 It will be even worse than that.

 If you can afford it, MOVE OUT.
 If you can’t, have a plan for dealing with it.

 Where can you go for mental space?
 Where can you shower on days when the water is turned off?

-It will be nearly impossible to work from home for most of it, so find rentable office space if possible for the loudest days.
-Plan trips, go visit family.
-Do anything to be out of your house as much as you possibly can.
+Most of it will be nearly impossible to work from home, so find rentable office space, if possible, for the loudest days.
+Plan trips, visit family.
+Do anything to be out of your house as much as possible.

 2. Hire a GC